 What is Post Induction Therapy and How Can It Help?

-Post Induction Therapy is a type of therapy that was created to help people with developmental immaturity that comes from developmental wounds.
+Post Induction Therapy is a type of trauma therapy that was created to help people with developmental traumas that comes from abuse and neglect.
 This style of therapy was developed by Pia Mellody, a leading proponent of issues relating to love addiction and love avoidance, as well as codependency.
 This specialized therapy helps people find balance in core issues relating to their self-esteem, and personal feelings of shame.
 It also helps people develop better, long-lasting relationships with others, because they develop better relationships with themselves.

 This style of therapy is largely used at The Meadows, which is a well-known treatment facility for issues with intimacy disorders and addictions.
 This is why it is also often referred to as “The Meadows Model”.
 This powerful therapeutic works helps clients work through childhood wounds, in a way that avoids becoming overly complex.
 Clients learn to support themselves in the here and now, rather than get immobilized by past trauma.